Self-image is yet another of the “self” concepts essential to understand in positive psychology.

 List 10 Skills You Possess

 Building a better self-image isn’t just about loving ourselves though, it’s about building ourselves up in each of the self-image dimensions.
-This exercise can help you boost your self-imagine in the skills dimension.
+This exercise can help you boost your self-imagine based on skills you have.

 Grab a pen and a piece of paper and list 10 skills you possess.
 These skills can be anything you’re good at, like roller-skating, working with Excel spreadsheets, making shy people comfortable in group situations, training dogs new tricks, or painting.